FedCash® Services Setup

 Now that you've determined the appropriate solution, service features and Subscriber needs, you can proceed to document all your decisions in the required forms.

-- Ensure that your organization has submitted the Board Resolution and Official Authorization List (OAL) using the standard form required by the Federal Reserve Banks
+- Ensure that your organization has submitted the Certificate of Resolution and Official Authorization List (OAL) using the standard form required by the Federal Reserve Banks

 - To establish access to cash services submit a FedCash Services Request Form (PDF)